 - Use any cash assets as a down payment

 Calculate all your cash assets:

-When working out your total monthly income you will need to deduct any taxes that are due.
-Make sure you include any extra income from a second job you may have or any investment which may pay you on a monthly basis.
+When working out your total monthly income, you will need to deduct any taxes that are due.
+Make sure you include any extra income from a second job you may have or any investment that may pay you monthly.

 Subtract your expenses from your income

-You will now need to work out your total expenses each month including your rent or mortgage payments as well as other loans you may have, insurance costs (house, car, motorcycle, life insurance, etc), the gas you use for the car, food shopping and anything else you spend money on throughout the month.
-You don’t want to miss anything out.
+You will now need to work out your total expenses each month, including your rent or mortgage payments as well as other loans you may have, insurance costs (house, car, motorcycle, life insurance, etc.), the gas you use for the car, food shopping and anything else you spend money on throughout the month.
+You don’t want to miss anything.

-Once you have worked out your total monthly expenses you can then subtract this amount from your total monthly income.
+Once you have worked out your total monthly expenses, you can subtract this amount from your total monthly income.

 Multiply this amount by your desired monthly loan length

 Now you have worked out the amount of spare money you have each month; you can multiply this by the number of months you will need to pay off the loan, keeping in mind most financing options for motorcycles are between 36 and 60 months.